arduino-simulator-unit-testing

 Testing

-You can use your IDE’s Test environment to generate various unit tests or complete use cases.
+You can use the Test environment of your IDE to generate several unit tests, or complete use cases.

 arduino-simulation-tests

-When you, or someone on the team, modifies the code, running all the tests is as simple as pressing a button and verifying that the machine’s behavior is still correct.
+When you, or someone on the team, modifies the code, running all the Tests is as simple as clicking a button and verifying that the machine’s behavior is still correct.

 Debug

-Another advantage of simulating your machine is that you can use your IDE’s debug to check the state of the machine.
+Another advantage of simulating your machine is that you can use your IDE’s debugger to check the machine’s state.

 arduino-simulation-debug

 No more using Serial.println everywhere for debugging!
-Now you can easily find errors, add breakpoints, and debug properly.
+Now you can find errors easily, add breakpoints, and debug properly.

 Arduino Simulator

-Arduino Simulator is a library that allows us to test Arduino’s C++ code from your favorite IDE, such as Visual Studio or Visual Studio Code.
+Arduino Simulator is a library that allows us to test Arduino C++ code from your favorite IDE, like Visual Studio or Visual Studio Code.

-It is not, nor does it intend to be, nor will it ever be, a simulation of Arduino’s hardware.
+It is not, does not pretend to be, and never will be, a simulation of Arduino hardware.
 It is designed to simulate your code, not your hardware.

-For this, the “machine” that simulates has 16 GPIO, 8 PWM outputs, 8 ADC inputs, and 2 interruptions.
-Although you can easily expand it by changing the code.
+For this, the simulated “machine” has 16 GPIOs, 8 PWM outputs, 8 ADC inputs, and 2 interrupts.
+Although you can easily extend it by changing the code.

-In other words, if your machine starts writing registers and doing things like PORTy = 0x00, Arduino Simulator will send you away!
-And it does well!
+That is, if your machine starts writing registers and doing things like PORTy = 0x00, Arduino Simulator will tell you to get lost!
+And rightly so!

-In short, in order to test your code, it must be testable.
-If you don’t know how to make your code testable, stop by the rest of the blog, as it’s a topic I like to talk about repeatedly.
+In short, to be able to test your code, it must be testable.
+If you don’t know how to make your code testable, check out the rest of the blog, as it’s a topic I like to talk about recurrently.

 Using Arduino Simulator